 Eldercare is guided and motivated by the core values of our organisation (respect, accountability, and connection) and by the Christian principles of the Uniting Church.

-Eldercare is a Company Limited by Guarantee.
-The Uniting Church of Australia has no ownership of Eldercare’s assets or business, authority or involvement (direct or indirect) in Eldercare’s decision making, control of its management, or implementation of its Objects or its affairs.
+Eldercare is a Company Limited by Guarantee so the Uniting Church of Australia, has no ownership of Eldercare’s assets or business, authority or involvement (direct or indirect) in Eldercare’s decision making, control of its management, or implementation of its Objects or its affairs.

 CCTV monitoring can be extremely useful when used appropriately.
-CCTV devices are placed in various locations around Eldercare residential care homes, e.g., corridors, stairwells, entry/exit doors, carparks and memory support unit-shared dining and living areas.
+CCTV devices are placed in various locations around Eldercare residential care homes, e.g., corridors, stairwells, entry/exit doors, carparks. memory support units and shared dining and living areas.

 Eldercare has a program to install more CCTV across all our aged care homes’ public areas for safety and security monitoring purposes.
-Specific requests to install CCTV in resident rooms will be considered on a case-by-case basis by the Chief Executive.
+Eldercare does not generally support CCTV monitoring of residents in their own bedrooms to protect the privacy and dignity of residents but specific requests to install CCTV in resident rooms will be considered on a case-by-case basis by the Chief Executive.
 Legal requirements must be met before CCTV is installed in resident rooms.

-Eldercare supports tertiary students being placed in Aged Care to complete their “practical” components of their courses.
+Eldercare supports tertiary students being placed in Aged Care during their courses to complete their “practical” components of their courses.

 We are committed to supporting the development of skills and knowledge in the aged care industry’s future workforce by providing exposure to purposeful learning experiences on placement and creating passion for working in the aged care industry.